Energy efficiency and specific CO2 emissions

 External data references

-- CO2 emissions, passenger-km and tonne-km from air and maritime transport
+- CO2 emissions and activity from rail (passenger and freight) transport

 Data sources in latest figures